 –Have a plan before attending a party.
 Set a limit before drinking alcohol.
 If you are not sure about your self-control capability, ask a friend to help monitor the number of drinks you have.

 –Eat first and alternate between alcoholic and nonalcoholic drinks.
 You can still be social even without turning to alcohol immediately.

 –Don’t feel obligated to drink more than you are comfortable with.
 Just politely refuse any drinks you don’t want.
 Tell people you are driving if you feel the peer pressure from others.

 Sleeping is not something to be sacrificed during holidays.
 However, for many people, sleep is at the bottom of their to-do list.
 During holidays, people’s daily routine change.
 Late-night party, black-Friday morning shopping, and traveling cross time-zones to visit friends all cause sleep loss.

 — Make sleep a high priority.
 I like the quote from Jim Rohn, “If you really want to do something, you’ll find a way.
 If you don’t, you’ll find an excuse.”

-— maintain regular sleep schedule.
+— maintain a regular sleep schedule.
 The regularity for bedtime and the sleep duration is important for improving sleep quality.
 The human body likes rhythm and predictability.

 –Watch out for your caffeine intake.
-People may take more caffeine during holidays by drinking coffee and hot cocoa, and eating chocolate bars.
+People may take more caffeine during holidays by drinking coffee and hot cocoa and eating chocolate bars.

-–Put away your smart phone and tablet before going to bed.
+–Put away your smartphone and tablet before going to bed.
 Is your phone keeping you up at night?
 People exposed to mobile radiation make take longer to fall asleep and spent less time in deep sleep.